kindohm/tidal-midi/README.md

 m1 $ note "0*8" # modwheel "0.25 0.75" # balance "0.1 0.9" # expression (sine1)
 ```

+See the section below on [Supported Synthesizers](#supportedsynths) for details
+on custom controllers for popular hardware synthesizers.

 # Supported Synthesizers
 <a name="supportedsynths"></a>